rebahama/social-reviewer-frontend/README.md

 ![Website my-reviews](docs/website/my-reviews.png)

 # Create reivew
 This page is where the user will be able to create a review.
-If the user lefts some filed that is required blank then a warining page will be displayed.
+If the user lefts some fields that is required blank then a warning page will be displayed.
 After the user have filled in the fileds a message will be displayed saying that the review have been created.

 ![Website create-reviews](docs/website/create-review.png)